hapax/hapax.github.io/assets/reality.md

-There are many more things I could say about Betelguese, but this is a single star, one of 19 in the constellation of Orion, which is one of hundreds that humans of different times and places have invented.
-These constellations are drawn using only the stars visible to the naked eye, which are in turn a mere sliver of the total number of stars in the galaxy.
-Like our sun, we expect most of these stars, both visible and invisible, to have planets, and for some of these planets to have their own inhabitants, and for some of these inhabitants to form their own stories and pictures from the bright stars in their vicinity.
+There are many more things I could say about Betelguese, but this is a single star, one of 19 in the constellation of Orion, which is one of hundreds of constellations that humans of different times and places have invented, using only the stars visible to the naked eye.
+These visible stars, in turn, are a mere sliver of the total number of stars in the galaxy, and our galaxy is one of billions.
+Like the sun, we expect most of these stars to have planets, and for some of these planets to have their own inhabitants, and for some of these inhabitants to form their own stories and pictures from the bright stars in their vicinity.
 Perhaps, every now and again, they ask why things fall.

 Each star, planet, and organism, each atom of the interstellar medium, even empty space itself, each of these moving parts is a constellation to the scientist, a